MazineEZZ/weather-app-js/README.md

 ## Notes

 Built in 3 days as a learning project.
 Error handling is minimal and to the point by design, the focus was on layout, state management, and the custom gauge component.

+## Future Improvements

+This project focused more on design and styling rather than functionalities.
+Next time, I should give more time to design architecture, UX over UI, etc. I shouldn't rush design and style ideas just because I'm excited.
+Although, my rush was understandable since I had some personal responsibilites to attend to.